nklein/raft/src/persist/interface/README.md

     (defgeneric clear (store)) ; => Nothing

-The `index` values above are non-negative integers.
+The `index` values above are positive integers.
-The `bytes` values above are opaque vector of bytes.
+The `bytes` values above are opaque vectors of bytes.

 A call to `store-state` should store the given bytes for later retrieval.
 This call must either succeed or raise an error of type `store-state-error`.